datatrigger/datatrigger/content/post/kafka_stream_air_quality.md

 ### What could be the applications of such a pipeline?

 * Kafka relies on distributed computing, this is one of the reasons why it is highly scalable.
 So, we could be monitoring thousands of stations for AQI
-* A Kafka cluster can be fed independently by multiple data-poducing entities (called *producers*), so we could very well fetch data from other sources (e.g. weather forecasts, traffic...) and gather everything in the cluster
+* A Kafka cluster can be fed independently by multiple data-producing entities (called *producers*), so we could very well fetch data from other sources (e.g. weather forecasts, traffic...) and gather everything in the cluster
 * Finally, we could merge and process this continuous flow of data almost as if it was a standard database using [ksqlDB](https://ksqldb.io/).
 This dataset could be used for modeling purpose (e.g. forecasting) on a regular basis, say to re-train a model everyday and compute predictions.

 ### The code